pedroolorentz/pedroolorentz/README.md

 </div>

   ## About me
-  Hi!
-My name is Pedro Lorentz and I'm 20 years old, I'm a Front-end developer and i've been improving my technical skills since 2019.

-  My goal is to improve my capabilities to develop applications and websites to facilitate access and improve the user experience.
+  I'm a web developer with 3 years of experience in the area and good knowledge of Angular and Java.
+Able to work from project conception to implementation, including creating prototypes and carrying out unit tests.
+Has planning, problem solving and teamwork skills, aiming to deliver the best results to the client.

   ## Technologies